KoshkinaKate/EasyShopBackend/README.md

-# Project Title
+# EASY SHOP

 ## Description of the Project

-Briefly describe what this Java console application does.
-Mention its purpose and who the intended users are.
-Explain the main functionality and what problems it aims to solve.
+The Easy Shop Application is a Java-based REST API designed to manage product categories and products for an e-commerce platform.
+It provides functionality for administrators to manage categories (add, update, delete) and for users to view available categories and products.
+The application ensures secure role-based access control, where only administrators can perform sensitive operations, while all users can access general data like categories and products.

+This project aims to streamline product and category management, providing a clean and efficient API structure for future integration with frontend applications.

 ## User Stories

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

+- *As an admin*, I want to add new categories, so that products can be grouped under relevant categories.
-- As a user, I want to be able to input my data, so that the application can process it accordingly.
+- *As an admin*, I want to update existing categories, so that the category information stays relevant and up-to-date.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- *As a user*, I want to view all available product categories, so that I can explore products under those categories.

 ## Setup